 Please consider these programs for your classroom and allow us to be a guide and resource in Holocaust Education.
 With your help, we honor our mission statement to teach the lessons of the Holocaust to inspire action against bigotry, hatred, and violence.

 Thank you,

-Sam Parish
+James 'Sam' Parish

-Education Specialist
+Director of Operations/Education Specialist

-The Holocaust Museum & Education Center of Southwest Florida
+The Holocaust Museum & Janet G. & Harvey D. Cohen Education Center